DP2Guard: A Lightweight and Byzantine-Robust Privacy-Preserving Federated Learning Scheme for Industrial IoT: Performance Evaluation

-\begin{enumerate} \item \textbf{Impact of Different Number of Iterations:} To evaluate the convergence efficiency of different aggregation algorithms, we conducted experiments over 300 global communication rounds on the MNIST and Fashion-MNIST datasets under a no-attack scenario, using both IID and non-IID data settings.
-As shown in Fig. \ref{fig:performance}, all methods achieve high final accuracy under the IID setting.
+To evaluate the convergence efficiency of different aggregation algorithms, we conducted experiments over 300 global communication rounds on the MNIST, Fashion-MNIST, and CIFAR-10 datasets under a no-attack scenario, using both IID and non-IID data settings.
+As shown in Fig. \ref{fig:performance}, all methods achieve high final accuracy under the IID setting on MNIST and Fashion-MNIST.
 However, DP2Guard stabilizes within the first 50 rounds, whereas FedAvg and MultiKrum typically require over 100 rounds to converge.
 Under the non-IID setting, the performance gap widens.
 In particular, on the Fashion-MNIST dataset, FedAvg and MultiKrum show noticeable fluctuations during training, indicating sensitivity to data heterogeneity.
 In contrast, ShieldFL and DP2Guard exhibit smoother convergence curves.
-Overall, DP2Guard achieves faster convergence and better training stability under both IID and non-IID conditions.
+On the CIFAR-10 dataset with ResNet-18, all methods exhibit slower convergence due to the increased model complexity and data diversity.
+Nevertheless, DP2Guard consistently achieves competitive final accuracy and demonstrates more stable convergence compared to other baselines under both IID and non-IID settings.